Of course, you can acquire new clients at a party!

-The woman was clearly disappointed, but the psychic was very wise in the way she handled this interaction.
+The woman asking for some insight was clearly disappointed, but the psychic was very wise the way she handled this interaction.

-As a practitioner, she knew to set her boundaries around working with a potential new client.
+As a practitioner, she knew to set boundaries around working with a potential new client.
 With strong boundaries in place, this ensures that both the practitioner and the client will get what they need from each other without compromise.

 Otherwise, they would both lose.

 For example, if you met a podiatrist at a party, you would NEVER take off your shoe and ask the doctor to examine your foot.
 It’s highly inappropriate and unprofessional for the doctor to examine you in that type of environment.
-It’s not the right place for this type of business to occur.
+It’s not the right place for this type of business.

 It’s the same thing with health coaching or any other wellness practice.

 You cannot simply give away your knowledge, guidance, and support at the drop of a hat.
 It devalues your services.

 First and foremost, since the random party-person is NOT paying for your advice on diet and lifestyle, they will NOT put that wisdom into action.

-Sure, you can tell someone that eating better and exercising can improve their health and life, but after the party, you cannot hold them accountable for making changes because you have no professional connection.
+Sure, you can tell someone that eating better and exercising can improve their health and life, but after the party, you cannot hold them accountable for making changes because you have no professional connection to them.